Chihhaowu/locality-sensitive-hashing/README.md

 ## Usage
 The code for all the evaluations/tests described are present in the main function.

-## NOTE
+## Reference
-Implementation of LSH algorithm are modified from https://github.com/dataplayer12/Fly-LSH
+referenced https://github.com/dataplayer12/Fly-LSH to help implement SimHash